semgrep/semgrep-docs/docs/kb/integrations/defect-dojo-integration.md

 ```bash
 export DEFECT_DOJO_API_TOKEN=[YOUR_DEFECT_DOJO_TOKEN]
 ```

-When exploring the DefectDojo API, you will notice the `/api/v2/import-scan/` endpoint is used for the first import and the `/api/v2/reimport-scan` endpoint is used for following imports.
+The DefectDojo API uses the `/api/v2/import-scan/` endpoint for the first import and the `/api/v2/reimport-scan` endpoint for following imports.

-These endpoints can receive some parameters, the following of which must be specified:
+These endpoints take the following parameters:

-* `file`: The Semgrep scan findings report or export in JSON format
+* `file`: The Semgrep scan findings report or export in JSON format.
 * `scan_type`: A descriptive name for the scan type.
-In this example, we use "Semgrep JSON Report" for Semgrep importation.
+In this example, the scan type is "Semgrep JSON Report`".
 * `product_name`: The name of the product in DefectDojo to send the Semgrep findings report to.
-* `engagement_name`: Depending on your use case, the [`engagement_name`](https://defectdojo-dev.readthedocs.io/en/latest/about.html#engagements) can describe a moment in time that the test is taking place in, or it can be used as a simple description about the import.
+* `engagement_name`: Depending on your use case, the `engagement_name` can describe a moment in time that the test is taking place, or it can be used as a simple description about the import.
 In this case, you can name it `semgrep`.

 Here is an example snippet of a Python function using this endpoint: